Loading...

 Author(s)

-Favailable in PDFHumoral phototransduction: light transportation in the blood, and possible biological effectsNo comments yet icon2008-(4)F. Grass, S. Kasper
+Aavailable in HTMLHumoral phototransduction: light transportation in the blood, and possible biological effectsNo comments yet icon2008-(1)F. Grass, S. Kasper

 Favailable in PDFBiophoton research in blood reveals its holistic propertiesCommentary icon2003-(10)V.L.
 Voeikov, R. Asfaramov, E.V.
 Bouravleva, C.N.
 Novikov, N.D.
 Vilenskaya